Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a simple validation tool with good annotations and no output schema, the description covers the core behavior and usage context.
-It could mention the exact return format but is sufficient.
+For a simple validation tool with annotations and no output schema, the description is complete: it explains purpose, usage guidance, and return value (validity and result type).
+No gaps.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.